amasotti/CFG_Parser/README.md

 # Main modifications

 + Grammar and Parser are now implemented as classes
-+ Each class has some new methods:
++ Each class has some new methods
-    + save, load

 # How does it work: